Sea Turtle Tracking

-Xeno is our third sea turtle at CMA that will be released with a satellite tag.
-Kreacher was our second released with a sat tag, and our first satellite tracking tag was done on a loggerhead sea turtle named Ozzy in September 2015.
+Bowser is the most recent sea turtle rehabilitated at Clearwater Marine Aquarium to be released with a satellite tag.
+Xeno was the third sea turtle at CMA that was released with a satellite tag, in 2016.
+Kreacher was our second released with a sat tag earlier in 2016, and our first satellite tracking tag was done on a loggerhead sea turtle named Ozzy in September 2015.

 Found near the Sandpearl Resort on May 8, 2016, Kreacher was discovered floating and distressed with moderate edema.
 Results of a CT scan revealed shells in her esophagus and gastro-intestinal track, causing her buoyancy complication and discomfort.
 She received TPN (total parenteral nutrition) treatments and a regular diet of squid and shrimp to help regulate her digestive system.
 With a clean bill of health, Kreacher was ready to return home to the wild.
 Kreacher was released on Clearwater Beach on June 21, 2016.
 Track her on the map below.

-Kreacher Update 7/25:
+Kreacher Update 7/25/2016:

 According to Dan Evans with the Sea Turtle Conservancy, Kreacher seems to have found a feeding ground, which could explain why she has been hanging around one particular area.
 “The continental shelf off the Gulf coast of Florida has many areas of hard-bottom reef and other habitats that are great places for loggerheads to find food,” said Evans.